jamwt/rolla/README.md

 Caveats
 -------

- * `rolla` is **NOT THREAD SAFE** .
-If you want to access `rolla` databases in a multithreaded environment, you'll have to serialize access in a higher layer.
+ * `rolla` databases are **NOT THREAD SAFE**.
+If you want to access a `rolla` database from multiple threads concurrently, you'll have to serialize access in a higher layer.
+The library is fully re-entrant, however--so you can use *different* databases in multiple threads concurrently.
  * Keys are null-terminated C-Strings, not bytestrings
  * Keys must be <=255 bytes
- * An entire database cannot exceed sizeof(uint32_t) 4GB
+ * An entire database cannot exceed 4GB
- * Misses are expensive (they must read approx 1/256th of the database off disk to invalidate the key)
+ * Misses are expensive (they must read approx 1/8192 of the database off disk to invalidate the key)
- * Compaction only happens when the database is destroyed and reloaded, it cannot be compacted while online
+ * Compaction only happens when the database is closed and reloaded, it cannot be done while online
  * Files are assumed little endian and are not portable across architectures of different byte orderings
- * `rolla` does not call `fsync()`, but instead relies on the operating system's schedule.
+ * `rolla` does not call `fsync()` or `msync()`, but instead relies on the operating system's schedule.
 Some data that was not totally committed to the backing hardware could be lost if system failure happened (though the database will come up cleanly with a subset of records, "repair" is never necessary)

 Design